7 Rules for Successfully Soliciting Board Members

 Find out how we can help you achieve your fundraising goals with world-class consulting and custom training.

 When new board members join, always say what is expected – verbally and in writing.
 And be sure board members have a say in the expectations.
-Above all, they should discuss and agree on the expectations themselves.
-When they discuss it themselves, they are more bought in.
+Above all, board members should discuss and agree on the expectations themselves.
+When they discuss it themselves, they are more bought in, and ready to make commitments.

 Spell out giving expectations in the commitment letter that members sign when they join.
 And don’t stop there.
 You and your board leaders must also talk out loud about expectations for giving, and often.
 This isn’t a “one-and-done” conversation.